phoebushome/nginx-certbot/README.md

-# This program is learning for personal.
+Note: This program is learning for personal.
 Thanks for @wmnnd.

 # Boilerplate for nginx with Let’s Encrypt on docker-compose